Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 Aside from stretching out and pilling pretty quickly (especially in 100% polyester suits), these fabrics shed plastic microfibers when washed, which will eventually make their way into our oceans.
 No bueno.

-Many sustainable swimwear brands use recycled post-consumer products like fishing nets and plastic bottles to make their swim fabric.
+Many eco-friendly swimwear brands use recycled post-consumer products like fishing nets and plastic bottles to make their swim fabric.
 And while microplastics are unavoidable unless you get a suit made of natural fibers, most ethical swimsuit brands include a care guide that walks you through how to wash your suits to prevent washing microplastics down your drain.

 And then there’s the production side of things.
 Fast fashion companies often make their swimsuits as quickly and cheaply as possible, without regard for worker conditions, production runoff, or the quality of the final product.